ECE-362-G24/automatic-lights/README.md

-# automatic-lights
+# Automatic-Lights
-Group 24's ECE 362 project automating light and temperature regulation using the STM32
+Automating Light and Temperature Regulation using the STM32

-**Group Name:**
-Automatic Lights

-**Purdue Username:**
-sarkar51
-Banerj61
-Kdtaneja
-acavouni

-Our project is designed to automate lighting and temperature regulation.
-It will adjust the RGB LED based on the ambient light and will also control the speed of a fan based on room temperature (NOTE: Not sure how we will show the temperature regulation during the demo).
+The project is designed to automate lighting and temperature regulation.
+It will adjust the RGB LED based on the ambient light and will also control the speed of a fan based on room temperature

-Based on this, our four objectives for this project are:
+Based on this, the four objectives for this project are:
 Automatically adjust RGB LED lighting based on ambient light conditions.
 Activate/deactivate fan based on room temperature- Turns on when temperature crosses 75 F.
 Enable user input using a keypad, with the chosen input displayed on seven-segment displays